gongl1/USPTO-Project-1-Data-Analytics/README.md

 Steps to access my presentation for projectdemo1_Data:

-1. Please refer to Pattern Patent_ML.pptx for my presentation of Pattern Patent.pptx for my presentation of project (https://github.com/gongl1/projectdemo1/blob/main/Pattern%20Patent.pptx).
+1. Please refer to Pattern Patent.pptx for my presentation of projectdemo1_Data (https://github.com/gongl1/projectdemo1/blob/main/Pattern%20Patent.pptx).
 2. Click on view raw to download the presentation.
 3. This project is about data analysis.
 The topic USPTO patents is consistent across my project portfolio.